 - Costs for additional excursions or activities

 |Min.
 4 Weeks|

 WHAT THEY’RE SAYING

-- Gain field experience with a wildlife research and conservation
+- Gain field experience in wildlife research and conservation

-- Develop you data collection, monitoring, analyzing, and reporting skills
+- Develop your data collection, monitoring, analyzing, and reporting skills

 - Opportunity to get involved with community support and development initiatives